 Since the fourth-generation Apple TV features an App Store, the chapters “Play Games on Apple TV” and “Do More with Apple TV” have been replaced with a new chapter: A Look at Apple TV Apps.

 The printable Cheat Sheet is updated with tips for using the Siri Remote.

 - Update Plans

 April 14, 2016 — At the moment, we don’t have any particular plan to update this title.
-It seems likely, however, that Apple will continue to refine tvOS.
-We’ll keep an eye on those changes and post to the book’s blog (see below) about larger changes.
+It seems likely that Apple will continue to refine tvOS, so we’ll keep an eye on those changes and post to the book’s blog (see below) about larger changes.
 At the point where the changes become rather large, or should Apple release another model of the Apple TV, we’ll consider whether and when to create an update.

 Posted by Tonya Engst

 When we published “Take Control of Apple TV, Second Edition,” the Plex app still required you to enter your username and password to sign in to your Plex account.
 Thankfully, Plex has now been updated to use browser authentication instead, so you don’t have to type or dictate your credentials with the Siri Remote.
 When prompted, visit http://plex.tv/link and enter the code on your TV screen.

 Apple has new gear for the biggest screen in your home, and that means a new edition of Josh’s Apple TV book and a MacVoices interview.
 So pop some popcorn, put your feet up, and tune in to watch Josh and Chuck Joiner chat about all the new features found in the fourth-generation Apple TV, including apps and Siri.
 And, if you have an Apple TV you can watch the interview right on that system (the “Master AirPlay” chapter in the book tells you how)!